-Our success depends in part on our ability to obtain and maintain proprietary protection for our drug candidates, technology, and knowhow, to operate without infringing on the proprietary rights of others, and to prevent others from infringing our proprietary rights.
+Our success depends in part on our ability to obtain and maintain proprietary protection for our drug candidates, technology, and know-how, to operate without infringing on the proprietary rights of others, and to prevent others from infringing our proprietary rights.
 Our policy is to seek to protect our proprietary position by, among other methods, filing U.S. and foreign patent applications related to our proprietary technology, inventions, and improvements that are important to the development of our business.
 We also rely on trade secrets, know-how, continuing technological innovation, and in-licensing opportunities to develop and maintain our proprietary position.

 As of January 15, 2007, our patent portfolio had a total of 514 patents and patent applications worldwide, including specific patent filings with claims to the composition-of-matter and methods of use of our two clinical stage compounds.
 We own or have exclusively licensed a total of 23 issued U.S. patents and 113 U.S. patent applications, as well as 378 foreign counterparts to these patents and patent applications.
 With respect to STA-4783, we have two issued U.S. patents that claim the chemical structure of STA-4783 that expire no earlier than 2022.
 Both of these issued U.S. patents also claim related chemical structures, pharmaceutical compositions, and methods for treating a subject with cancer.
-In addition, we have filed several U.S. patent applications that have the potential to extend the patent life of STA-4783, including U.S. patent application claiming the salt form of STA-4783 which, if issued, would expire no earlier than 2025.
+In addition, we have filed several U.S. patent applications that have the potential to extend the patent life of STA-4783, including U.S. patent applications claiming aspects of the treatment regimen for metastatic melanoma which, if issued, would expire no earlier than 2026.
+We have also filed a U.S. patent application claiming the salt form of STA-4783 which, if issued, would expire no earlier than 2025.